 Palm Sunday is one of my favorite days of the year.
 It marks the beginning of Holy Week, when we tell in story and song and pageantry of Jesus’s triumphal entry into Jerusalem the week before he died and rose again.
 All four gospels recount that he came into the city not astride a great white stallion as would befit a king, but on a humble donkey, and thousands hailed him, laying down their cloaks and palm branches on the path before him, singing “Hosanna!
 Blessed is the one who comes in the name of the Lord!”

-For the second year in a row, we’ll not be at church on Palm Sunday, and I won’t be in charge of the donkey.
 One Lent my friend Hershey and I thought it would be fun if we could find a donkey to lead the Palm Sunday procession for five blocks along Broadway in lower Manhattan, from St. Paul’s Chapel to Trinity Church.
 Can’t you just see the stunned tourists and charmed children?
 We never actually thought our boss would agree, but he did, and each year thereafter, it was my job to wrangle the donkey.
 Just finding one was a challenge, for as Rob in Yonkers once pointed out to me, “Palm Sunday is like New Year’s Eve for donkeys.”
 So that’s something you don’t need to worry about at home.

 In my previous life directing formation programs for children, youth and families at Episcopal churches, this has long been my busiest time of year, with countless hours spent preparing for the liturgies of Holy Week and Easter and all the special activities that go along with them.
 Having left parish ministry at the beginning of March 2020, I did not anticipate how different Holy Week and Easter would be, for all of us.